 This track draws on strong departmental expertise in both theoretical and experimental physical chemistry, with specific application to atmospheric chemistry.
 The varied use of analytical and computational techniques, ranging from molecular dynamics simulations to mass spectrometric analytical methods, results in significant collaborative efforts with other tracks within the department and beyond.
 The newly formed NSF sponsored Chemical Center for Innovation, Center for Aerosol Impacts on Climate and the Environment, provides unparalleled research and teaching opportunities for graduate students.

-This track draws both on traditional cellular biochemistry strengths in the department as well as recent emphases on quantitative Systems Biology, a.k.a.
-Systems Biochemistry.
-As such the collaborative web extends well into Chemical Biology, Molecular Biochemistry and many other tracks, as well as towards the departments of Biology, Pharmacology, and the Pharmacy School.
-The NCI Training Grant in Cellular Growth and Oncogenesis and the NIH Training Grant on Heme and Blood Proteins have supported many high achieving students.
-The recent founding the BioCircuits Institute (BCI) and the NIH-funded San Diego Center for Systems Biology (SDCSB) have affirmed the department’s leadership in quantitative Systems Biochemistry.
+This track represents a traditional strength in the department involving protein and RNA biochemistry, experimental and computational biophysics, and systems biology.
+The collaborative web extends well into Chemical Biology and towards the departments of Biology, Pharmacology, and the Pharmacy School.
+The NIH-funded Molecular Biophysics Training Grant (MBTG) and the NCI Training Grant in Cellular Growth and Oncogenesis have been important anchors of this track for many of the high achieving students.
+The recent founding of the BioCircuits Institute (BCI) and the NIH-funded San Diego Center for Systems Biology (SDCSB) have affirmed the department’s leadership in quantitative biology.

 This track draws on exciting recent strengths in the department aimed at using molecular techniques to study or to create new function in biological systems.
 This highly interdisciplinary field includes faculty from organic chemistry, inorganic chemistry and many other departmental tracks, and often involves collaborations with faculty in the departments of Biology and Bioengineering, as well as within the Skaggs School of Pharmacy and Pharmaceutical Sciences and the School of Medicine.